sourcegraph/about/blogposts/2021/avoiding-the-pitfalls-of-iteration-based-development.md

 ---
-title: Avoiding the pitfalls of iteration-based development, explained in 5 pull requests
+title: "Avoiding the pitfalls of iteration-based development, explained in 5 pull requests"
-description: From _Automation_ to _Campaigns_ to _Batch Changes_, this is the story of how we built (and rebuilt) our latest code search product, Batch Changes, and the lessons we learned along the way.
+description: "From _Automation_ to _Campaigns_ to _Batch Changes_, this is the story of how we built (and rebuilt) our latest code search product, Batch Changes, and the lessons we learned along the way."
 author: Thorsten Ball
 authorUrl: https://twitter.com/thorstenball
 publishDate: 2021-04-15T18:00+02:00